The Best MIDI Controller Keyboards 2025 – Under $200 to Over $1000

 • The knobs, faders and pads are all well-built

-Novation has taken user feedback on its Launchkey MK2 series and implemented improvements in the MK3 series.
+Novation has taken user feedback on its Launchkey MK2 series and implemented improvements in the Launchkey MK3 series.

 Aside from being a keyboard controller, it also includes Ableton Live clip launching pads that double as performance pads.